nazariyv/crowdsale/README.md

 - Add live network deployment with truffle
 - Change the readme.md (removed the buidler)
 - website that tracks the stats of the crowdsale + who bought how much
+- add typescript. the types here are crazy